 Dave Wybrow, The Cockpit artistic director

 Voila!
 Theatre Festival began in 2012 as an annual French & English bilingual fringe festival produced by The Cockpit.
 In response to Brexit, the 2017 festival expanded to include all European languages, with performances at The Cockpit, Etcetera Theatre, and Applecart Arts.
 Over the past 5 years, Voila! has supported over 500 artists to present 105 shows, bringing together British artists, UK-based European artists, and visiting artists coming from abroad to perform in the festival.

-In April 2019, we collaborated with the Actors Centre to present A Piece of the Continent, a new festival in response to Brexit.
-This festival has led to an ongoing partnership with the Actors Centre to produce more European work in their West End venue, the Tristan Bates Theatre.
+In 2019, we collaborated with the Actors Centre to present A Piece of the Continent, a new festival in response to Brexit in April.
+Later that year, Rich Mix invited us to present performances in their Studio and Mix venues during our November festival.

 Voila! is a place for artists to take risks.
 We support individuals and companies to make a daring leap: presenting a new piece of work, touring to a new audience, or translating a play into a new language.
 Beyond providing a performance platform, we mentor emerging companies, so that their next step can be a step up.